How to Rebuild Your Life After Divorce

 Everything you expect others to do for you, make sure you do that for yourself.

-Thinking about your welfare, checking up on you, looking out for you.
+Think about your welfare, check up on yourself, look out for yourself.

-Because, you might not hear from anyone else for a long time, you have to still take care of yourself.
+Because you might not hear from anyone else for a long time, and you must take care of yourself.

-Life after Divorce for Men is not Easy
+Life after Divorce for Men – Final Thoughts

 There is no point in soft soaping the facts.